suryakantamangaraj/AwesomeRISC-VResources/README.md

 ## Social Media

-These socila media profiles will update about recent RISC-V related news.
+These social media profiles will update about recent RISC-V related news.

 ### Forums